 Since none of the Young Marines in the Unit (yet) are named Danny, Mr. Hulett likens forgetting your award, to forgetting your name and calling you "Danny" instead.... hence the name, 'Danny award'.

 Mr. Hulett does NOT like Danny Awards so.... click below if you think you qualify for a ribbon that you have not yet received, or for any ribbon going forward that you have documents for that Mr. Hulett hasn't caught on to yet.
 Help an old man out....
 Thanks.

 Signed, the old man

-Our next shoot is: Sunday, September 20th from 11:00 - 14:00.
+Our next shoot is: Saturday, September 20th from 11:00 - 14:00.
 PLEASE remember the $5 range fee will apply to all shooters.
 NO shooting before the range is open at 11:00.
 If you bring your own ammo, $5 is all you'll need.
 If you need ammo from the Unit, you will need a total of $8 for the day.
 ONLY Young Marines and Young Marine Recruits will be authorized to shoot during live fire.
 If you are not a Young Marine or Recruit and want to shoot, OR bring other weapons with you to shoot, you will need to wait until after our shoot is complete before you will be allowed on the firing line.
 A map to the range is below.
 PLEASE SEE BELOW FOR AN EVENT THAT STARTS RIGHT AFTER THE SHOOT

 DRILL ON 9-22-14 will be at a different location:We will be using this drill night as Fire Prevention and Advanced First Aid training.
 Click on the Map below for directions.
 Do not stop at the building, keep driving West on Lakeview Drive and make a left.
 You will see the tower on your right side as you drive south.
 Drive to the very last entrance and make a right.
 Do NOT block any firetrucks or emergency vehicles when you park, thank you!